clintonwoo/hackernews-react-graphql/README.md

 ## How To Start

-Running the app in dev mode is fully featured including hot module reloading:
+Running the app in dev mode is fully featured including *hot module reloading*:

 `npm install`